Thu Minh: 2004–2008: Album Heaven

 Initially presented as a "girl next door", Thu Minh was well known as a professional and classic singer.
 She only attempted to perform Vietnamese classic hit songs that praised or mentioned Vietnam wars, patriotism, fatherland, and love in wars.
 Her second albums Lời cuối (Last quote) was released in 2003.
 Though the songs and vocal technique were well received, her popularity and sales were still low.

 She then decided to coordinate with musician Vo Thien Thanh to release her third dance-oriented album with 3 CDs named Thiên đàng (Heaven), also the same name of her first live show in 2004.
 This album seemingly opened a heaven for her career.
-Although Thu Minh owned a great degree of artistic credibility before, her Thiên đàng album began to conquer professional dance-pop music in Vietnam.
+Although Thu Minh had a great degree of artistic credibility before, her Thiên đàng album began to conquer professional dance-pop music in Vietnam.
 Her strong and unique voice was noticed, which soon gave her a leading position among Dance-pop singers.
 Vietnamese musical specialists and experts were impressed by the high artistic quality of Vietnamese hit dance-pop songs in this album such as "Bóng mây qua thềm", "Chuông gió"("Wind chime") and "Ngày của tôi" ("My day").
 Along with new songs, she also achieved success performing completely different versions of some famous classic songs such as "60 năm cuộc đời" ("60 years of life"), "Cho em một ngày thôi" ("'Give me one day only") a duo with Vietnamese diva Thanh Lam, "Hoa sữa" ("Milkwood pine") a duo with Thanh Lam, and "Xích lô" ("Cyclo").
-Thu Minh also blew the audience away at her Belting (now known as Thu Minh's feature) as well as with her beautiful, bright voice when performing live on some English hits including "Ave Maria", "All by Myself", "Queen of the Night", and "Tell Him".
+Thu Minh also performed her signature Belting (now known as Thu Minh's feature) as well as with her voice when performing live on some English hits including "Ave Maria", "All by Myself", "Queen of the Night", and "Tell Him".
 This third album received notable music awards and nominations in Vietnam.

 In 2004, Thu Minh took a creative move to establish TM Solutions as her own company to serve for her own artistic activities and for business.